-Access to Health Care Course for RadiographyWatch
+Access to Health Care Course for RadiographyWatch this thread

 Hi, was just wondering if anyone had been accepted into university to do radiography after doing an access to healthcare course.
 The course does include physiology and units of anatomy.

 Access to HE Diploma from a QAA recognised Access to HE course in health studies, health science, nursing or another science-based course.
 Normally we require 15 credits at level 2 and 45 at level 3 of which at least 30 credits should be graded at distinction level.
 18 of the level 3 distinction credits must be from science units.

 Liverpool- (not sure where they get 60 credits from.

 Essential: 60 credits at Level 3 (all should be new learning, ie. GCSE awards cannot be APL’d against the Diploma).
 39 credits passed at distinction with a minimum of 15 out of 39 credits in modules relating to Biology, Maths and Physics.
 The remaining 6 credits must be passed at merit or higher.